iamdanmaks/llm_tokenization_efficiency_measurements/README.md

   - tokenizer_stats.py - measure the vocabulary size of tokenizers and count English and Cyrillic tokens in their vocabularies
   - fetch_words.py - fetches words from the Ukrainian online dictionary to generate multiple word forms later with PyMorphy2
   - get_grammer_cases.py - generates word forms for each grammar case for all obtained words.
 If it is impossible to generate a grammar case for the word, it will be skipped

+Scripts require a `HF_TOKEN` environment variable to access models repositories on huggingface hub.